shunde97/duke/docs/README.md

 ### Add tasks
 - Adds a ToDo, Deadline, or Event task to the list of tasks.
+### Generate list of tasks
+- Generate the current list of tasks with their description and whether they are done or not
 ### Delete tasks
 - Deletes a task from the list of tasks based on the index of the tasks.
 ### Find tasks